concord-consortium/question-interactives/README.md

 ### Import checking

 Because of this hoisted dependency setup, it makes it possible to import dependencies in your code without declaring one in the subfolder's package.json file.
-That could happen if the top-level package.json some other subfolder package.json added this dependency.
+That could happen if the top-level package.json or some other subfolder package.json added this dependency.
 In those two cases the dependency is now in the top-level node_modules folder.
 To prevent this 'undeclared dependency' problem the eslint-plugin-import module is added.
 It is configured to force all imports in your code to be declared in the code's package.json.

 ### Adding a new interactive or shared package